Variational Robust Kalman Filters: A Unified Framework: Introduction

 Another prominent line is adaptive filtering, which can be broadly categorized into Bayesian, maximum likelihood \cite{n21}, covariance matching \cite{n22}, and variational Bayesian (VB) methods.
-Among these, Bayesian approaches are the most general, exemplified by techniques such as the interacting multiple model Kalman filter and partial filters.
-However, methods involving multiple models and sampling-based estimators often suffer from high computational complexity.
-In contrast, VB methods provide a more computationally efficient alternative by approximating posterior inference through conjugate distributions.
-A pioneering work in this area was presented by Simo~\cite{b6}, focusing on adaptive measurement covariance.
-This was later extended to include adaptive process and measurement covariance~\cite{b7}, along with nonlinear counterparts such as the unscented and cubature Kalman filters~\cite{n24,n25}.
-Although many variants of variational Bayesian Kalman filter (VBKF) had been developed, one of its key problem, the covariance tracking speed and the corresponding tracking cost, are not fully exploited.
-In this work, we provide the corresponding covariance tracking speed (Theorems \ref{theorem5} and \ref{theorem6}), and reveal an inherent trade-off between convergence speed and steady state variance regarding the forgetting factor.
+Among these, Bayesian approaches are the most general, exemplified by techniques such as the interacting multiple model Kalman filter (IMMKF) and particle filters.
+However, these methods may suffer from high computational complexity.
+In contrast, VB methods provide a more computationally efficient alternative by approximating posterior inference through conjugate distributions~\cite{Blei03042017,b6}.
+A pioneering work in this area was presented by Särkkä~\cite{b6}, focusing on adaptive measurement covariance.
+This was later extended to include adaptive process and measurement covariance~\cite{b7,Huang2021VariationalAK}, along with nonlinear counterparts such as the unscented and cubature Kalman filters~\cite{n24,n25}.
+Although many variants of variational Bayesian Kalman filter (VBKF) had been developed, one of its key issues, such as the covariance tracking speed and the corresponding tracking variance, have not been explored.
+In this work, we provide the corresponding covariance tracking speed and reveal an inherent trade-off between convergence speed and steady state variance regarding the forgetting factor.